'Amazing response' - Herald-World Vision Ukraine appeal raises $500,000 in four days

 At a time of international crisis and diplomatic negotiations to find a peaceful solution, readers have responded warmly to the reminder that ordinary people - including defenceless children - are suffering the most from this war and need our help.

-NZME managing editor Shayne Currie said he was proud that the campaign had raised such a significant amount of money for Ukrainian families who were experiencing such immense tragedy and heartbreak.
+NZME managing editor Shayne Currie said the success of the campaign in already raising a significant amount of money was heart-warming and reflected the generosity of the Herald's readers.

 Read More